Community Service Requirement

 Community service hours are tracked annually beginning July 1st through May 24th each academic year.
-If you do not complete and report your annual community service hours to our TSMP offices prior to May 24, 2019, your Promise scholarship for the fall 2019 term will be terminated.
+If you do not complete and report your annual community service hours to our TSMP offices prior to 3:00PM on May 31, 2020, your Promise scholarship for the fall 2020 term will be terminated.